HuawenShen/autogluon-assistant/automlagent/src/automlagent/tools_registry/speechbrain/condensed_tutorials/advanced/inferring-on-your-own-speechbrain-models.md

 ## Important Notes
 - The YAML configuration file for inference is similar to training but excludes training-specific parameters
-- Custom interfaces should inherit from `Pretrained` class for access to utility functions
+- Custom interfaces should inherit from `Pretrained` class
-- The interface design is flexible and can be customized based on specific needs
+- The `Pretrained` class provides utility functions like `.from_hparams()` and `load_audio()`
-- Pre-built interfaces are available for common tasks like E2E ASR, speaker recognition, and source separation
+- Generic interfaces are available for E2E ASR, speaker recognition, source separation, and speech enhancement

 Here's the condensed version focusing on the key implementation details: